 Another way you can help is by dropping off goods such as blankets, sanitary products or canned foods at collection points in the Netherlands.
 From there, volunteers and employees will make sure the collected donations will reach Ukrainians in need.

-It can be overwhelming and enraging to witness a conflict from afar.
+Did we miss any charities, campaigns or non-profits you would like us to mention?
 Tell us in the comments how you are planning to help Ukraine. 👇🏻